Our Mission is Safety

 The National Safety Council is a nonprofit, 501(c)(3) organization.

 Have questions?
 Visit our FAQs or contact NSC.

-Common Ground Alliance (CGA) was established in 2000 to develop a national public awareness campaign around the importance of calling to mark underground utility lines before excavating.
+The 2018 Green Cross for Safety Advocate Award winner is Common Ground Alliance 811 Campaign.
+CGA was established in 2000 to develop a national public awareness campaign around the importance of calling to mark underground utility lines before excavating.
 Together with its partners, the American Gas Association, PHMSA, thousands of stakeholders and only four staff members, the Common Ground Alliance made 850 million media impressions in 2017 alone.